GhassenHafsiaINSAT/Dear_ImGui/Doc/openGl.md

 ```

 - Each input variable is also known as a vertex attribute, there is a maximum number of vertex attribute allowed to declare limited by hardware

+### Types

+#### Vectors

+- A vector is a 2,3 or 4 component container for any of the basic types (integers, float, boolean... )

+  - vecn: the default vector of n floats.
+  - bvecn: a vector of n booleans.
+  - ivecn: a vector of n integers.
+  - uvecn: a vector of n unsigned integers.
+  - dvecn: a vector of n double components.

+- You can use .x, .y, .z and .w to access their first, second, third and fourth component respectively.

+### Ins and Outs
+- The vertex shader needs input data to do its job, this data comes from vertex attributes like positions, colors, normals, etc